XRPLF/xrpl-dev-portal/content/concepts/introduction/what-is-xrp.md

 Cryptocurrencies are _fungible tokens_. _Fungible_ means that you can replace one token with other tokens of equal value.
 Postage is an example of a fungible token: if it costs 50 cents to mail a letter, you can use 2 25-cent stamps or 5 10-cent stamps for the postage, because postage stamps are fungible (consistent in relative value and interchangeable).

 Cryptocurrencies are also decentralized.
 There’s no central authority governing the currency.
-Once the ledger is on the blockchain you cannot change it.
+Once a transaction is on the blockchain you cannot change it.
 It is difficult to censor cryptocurrency: so long as the system is sufficiently decentralized, no one can roll back transactions, freeze balances, or block someone from using a decentralized digital asset.
 Rules do not change without significant coordination among all participants.

 Cryptocurrencies are compelling for investors and developers because no single entity can “pull the plug” on them and have them disappear.